 This year marks the first time that HEI participants are given a score based on how many LGBTQ-inclusive policies and practices they have in place in four different criteria.
 The first criteria consists of the aforementioned foundational elements of LGBTQ patient-centered care.
 The three remaining criteria are Patient Services and Support, Employee Benefits and Policies, and Patient and Community Engagement.
-An impressive 302 facilities earned HRC's coveted
+An impressive

-11 10 "Leader in LGBTQ Healthcare Equality" designation given to facilities that receive a score of 100 points.
-Another 145 facilities earned the "Top Performer" designation for scoring from 80 to 95 points.
-With 76% of participating facilities scoring 80 points or more, it is clear that healthcare facilities are going beyond the basics when it comes to adopting policies and practices in LGBTQ care.
+303 facilities earned HRC's coveted "Leader in LGBTQ Healthcare Equality" designation given to facilities that receive a score of 100 points.
+Another 144 facilities earned the "Top Performer" designation for scoring from 80 to 95 points.
+With strides toward LGBTQ patient-centered care.

-As this overview of the HEI 2017 indicates, diverse healthcare facilities across the U.S. are making tremendous strides toward LGBTQ patient-centered care.
 In unprecedented numbers, they are changing key policies, implementing best practices and training their staff.
 We heartily applaud all the facilities that participate in the HEI and make a commitment to LGBTQ patient-centered care.
 We also encourage healthcare facilities that have yet to participate in the HEI to use this unique and invaluable resource to enhance LGBTQ care and signal their commitment to LGBTQ equity and inclusion.
 The HRC Foundation looks forward to welcoming them to the HEI in future years - and helping them extend a warm welcome to LGBTQ Americans.